wave1008/shirates-samples-job1/README.md

 ## SR_ prefix

-Environment variables with `SR_` prefix are routined to Shirates parameters.
+Environment variables with `SR_` prefix are routed to Shirates parameters.
 See also
 [running_with_gradle](https://github.com/ldi-github/shirates-core/blob/main/doc/markdown/in_action/running_test_on_ci_server/running_with_gradle.md)